What is Colchicine

 Interaction

 - Colchicine can cause severe (even fatal) muscle damage in some people (rhabdomyolysis).
 As a result of the muscle injury, substances are released that can cause severe kidney problems.
-When taking colchicine with other medications that may cause rhabdomyolysis, the risk of rhabdomyolysis can be increased.
+The risk of rhabdomyolysis can be increased when colchicine is taken with other medications that may cause it.
 Digoxin, gemfibrozil, pravastatin, and simvastatin are among the medications that are affected.

 - This medication can cause false test results if it interferes with certain laboratory tests.
 Make sure your laboratory staff and all of your physicians are aware that you are taking this medication.